chop0/Thing/README.md

 # Thing
-Just some cool things thats getting done in october
+Just some cool things thats getting done in october probs some challenges